hsloot/rmo/README.md

 ## Contributing

-Contribution to `rmo` are welcome!
+Contributions to `rmo` are welcome!
 You contribution can be about improving the documentation, writing tests, raising issues or feature requests, implementing feature requests, or fixing bugs.
 Check out our [contribution guide](.github/CONTRIBUTING.md) to get started.